 - Total laparoscopic hysterectomy: The entire uterus is removed in small fragments through surgical incisions or the vagina.

 - Laparoscopically Assisted Vaginal Hysterectomy: The uterus is detached from other reproductive parts (fallopian tubes and ovaries), and the pelvic structure and all the organs are removed from the body through the vagina.

 - Laparoscopic Supracervical Hysterectomy: In this advanced technique, the surgeon only removes the uterus, leaving the cervix intact.

 - Robotic-assisted Laparoscopic Hysterectomy: The method is quite similar to laparoscopic hysterectomy in robotic hysterectomy.
 However, the only difference is that the surgeon uses control devices to direct surgical instruments for uterus removal in a robotic hysterectomy.

-Immediate care in the hospital: The patient becomes conscious as the anaesthesia gradually wears off.
+- Immediate care in the hospital: The patient becomes conscious as the anesthesia gradually wears off.
 Once the patient is fully awake, the surgeon performs a general physical examination to ensure everything is fine and the operated area of the body is clean and dry.
 Doctors advise not eating anything immediately after the procedure.
 The patient is also administered intravenous (IV) saline or glucose solution.